French Polynesia is made up of over 100 different islands so it can be really hard to decide which island visit.

 Taha’a covers 90.2km2 whereas Bora Bora covers just 30.5km2 making it almost 3 times larger.

 Check out the size difference on the map below:

-Additionally, the population of Taha’a is about half the size of Bora Bora’s.
+Despite being physically bigger, the population of Taha’a is actually about half the size of Bora Bora’s.
 Just 5,000 people call Taha’a home whereas Bora Bora has around 10,000 local residents.

 When to Visit

 As Taha’a and Bora Bora are located in the same area of the world, they experience the same weather patterns and seasons.

 The best time to visit French Polynesia is between the months of June and September.
 During these months the weather is dry and hot.